Ensembl/ensembl-hive/docs/walkthrough/long_mult_walkthrough.rst

       * - Once it's done, two things happen:

-          - one of the links to the Semaphore turns green and its counter gets decremented by 1 (control flow)
+          - one of the links to the Semaphore turns green and its counter gets decremented by 1.
-          - some data intended for the Job\_3 is sent from Job\_4 and arrives at an Accumulator (data flow).
+          - some data intended for the Job_3 is sent from Job_4 and arrives at an Accumulator.

         -
         -